tdwg/website/conferences/2026/excursions/index.md

 Most major museums are in or near the city centre and can be reached from conference hotels by foot or public transport.

-The tour of the Museum is scheduled after lunch, with the time to be confirmed later.
-Maximum 20 people.

 **Good for:** art, design, history, peace and culture
 **Duration:** 2-4 hours for one museum, or half a day for a small museum route